niksilver/201-PocketPiano/README.md

 This patch adds six more synth slots without sacrificing any pattern slots.

+## Installation and use

-To install the extra synths add more synth modules with names `7-...` to `12-...`.
+To install the extra synths add more synth modules with folder names `7-...` to `12-...`.
 Note that you need a hyphen immediately after the slot number.